tylimbach/MovieRecommender/README.md

 Uses unsupervised machine learning to make movie recommendations for a given input of movie(s).

 # Instructions
-> A "main.py" will be added to make the application more useable without a Jupyter Notebook and without modifying any code.
->
+> Note: Error handling and input validation has not been implemented yet, so please use exact titles found on iMDB.

+(Optional) Activate a virtualenv in your terminal.
+1. Install the required packages listed in requirements.txt to your virtual env or base python installation.
+This can be done with pip in your terminal: ```pip install -r requirements.txt```
+2. Run the main.py script in the project directory to test the program.

-The best way to try out the project currently is to download the project file and run the Jupyter Notebook "movie_recommender.ipynb".
+You can also try out the project using a Jupyter Notebook with the file "movie_recommender.ipynb".
 This can be done via Google Collab or locally using an IDE with support for Jupyter notebooks.

-If you want to run the project locally, I have provided a "requirements.txt" containing the packages used in the project.

-Another option is to run the "movie_recommender.py" script.
-This will require you to modify the array of titles in the script to change the input for the algorithm.
+However, this option may require you to modify some of the code to find the csv location correctly, and is not recommended to most users.

+# Roadmap
+- [ ] Add input validation & error/exception handling
+- [ ] Implement a form of autocomplete or title matching for input (e.g. "Did you mean one of these movies? _lists title choices_")

 # Report
 The original iteration of this project was done as a final project for the Machine Learning Course CS412 at UIC.
 The "report.pdf" file